 Dissemination to students.
-It is essential that campuses provide students with comprehensive, easily accessible information regarding sexual violence on campus, which includes the findings from all campus climate assessments.
-Campuses should determine the best method for relaying assessment findings to students, particularly focusing on campus victimization rates, students' perceptions and knowledge of services and resources available on campus, overall perception of the campus' response to sexual violence on campus, and improvements made on campus based on assessment findings.
+Campuses must provide students with comprehensive, easily accessible information regarding sexual violence on campus, including the findings from all campus climate assessments.
+Campuses should determine the best method for relaying assessment findings to students, particularly focusing on on-campus victimization rates, students' perceptions and knowledge of services and resources available on campus, overall perception of the campus's response to sexual violence on campus, and improvements made on campus based on assessment findings.
 Infographics, social media, and presentations for various student groups are useful ways to disseminate this information.
 See the results infographic that was created for the results of the #iSPEAK campus climate survey administered at Rutgers University-New Brunswick as an example.

 Researchers may want to create a specialized dissemination plan for relaying information to the groups of students who were actively engaged in the assessment process.
-This can be an important aspect of the campus climate assessment process as it demonstrates that the university values students' voices as well as actively engages students in the change process.
+This can be an important aspect of the campus climate assessment process as it demonstrates that the university values students' voices and actively engages students in the change process.

-EVAULATING THE ACTION PLAN: CAMPUS REASSESSMENT
+EVALUATING THE ACTION PLAN: CAMPUS REASSESSMENT

 The White House Task Force to Protect Students From Sexual Assault (2014) recommends that colleges and universities plan for sustainable and effective changes on campus.
-In order to create such changes, colleges and universities should reassess the campus climate in regards to sexual violence to ensure that policy and program changes are producing desired results.
+In order to create such changes, colleges and universities should reassess the campus climate regarding sexual violence to ensure that policy and programchanges are producing desired results.
 This type of programmatic assessment may require a rotation of campus climate surveys to measure victimization on campus over time.
-This rotation of campus climate surveys can also give colleges and universities the opportunity to measure additional forms of violence on campus, including dating/intimate partner violence and stalking.
+This rotation of campus climate surveys can also allow colleges and universities to measure additional forms of violence on campus, including dating/ intimate partner violence and stalking.
 Surveys can utilize either a census sampling design or a random sample of students on each campus to reduce the cost necessary to administer the surveys.
-The hope is that as the surveys become more embedded in the culture of the campus, students will require less monetary incentives in order to respond and, instead, will begin to feel that their voice truly matters to university administrators.
+The hope is that as the surveys become more embedded in the campus culture, students will require less monetary incentives to respond and, instead, will begin to feel that their voice truly matters to university administrators.

 As part of the cyclical process, the action plan that is implemented on campus cannot be systematically evaluated for effectiveness until the process is completed and then reassessed.
-Therefore, it is essential that improvements made on campus are evidence-based and made in collaboration with key stakeholders on campus to best ensure that all improvements are likely to improve services for students, and not create additional barriers to effective services.
+Therefore, it is essential that improvements made on campus are evidence-based and made in collaboration with key stakeholders on campus to best ensure that all improvements are likely to improve services for students and not create additional barriers to effective services.